 THE SYNTHETIC BIRD

 What are we to make of those early four-seater Ford Thunderbirds?
-What makes a Flair Bird charming where its bloated seventies successors seem merely fat?
+What makes a Flair Bird charming where its bloated seventies successors seem merely excessive?
 The Thunderbird was never really a sports car, nor was it quite a luxury car.
-If it could be called glamorous, it was a tawdry and ostentatious sort of glamor, and it was about as sporty as Paris, Las Vegas, is European.
+If it could be called glamorous, it was a tawdry and ostentatious sort of glamor, and it was about as sporty as the Paris Las Vegas hotel-casino is European.
 Its buyers and fans knew that, of course, and they didn’t care.
-They recognized that the ‘bird was all about symbolism and that symbolism was enough.
+They recognized that the T-Bird was all about symbolism, and that symbolism was enough.

 NOTES ON SOURCES